 The Bernardo O'Higgins Monument

-Sligo Town may seem an unlikely place to commemorate the leader of a South American country, but here in the Stephen Street Car Park, we find a monument to Bernardo O'Higgins who became the first leader of Chile after that country gained independence from Spain in 1817.
+Sligo Town may seem an unlikely place to commemorate the leader of a South American country, but here in the Stephen Street car park, (co-ordinates 54.27180 -8.47305), we find a monument to Bernardo O'Higgins who became the first leader of Chile after that country gained independence from Spain in 1817.

 Bernado O'Higgins was born in Cillan, Chile, on 20th August 1778, the illegitimate son of Ambrosio O'Higgins, a Spanish officer originally from Ballinary, a small village between Ballinafad and Riverstown in County Sligo.